cs222wa/1DV449_cs222wa/Laboration 2/temp.md

 * When a successful login has been made, assign logged in user a new sessionID – [#1, page 8] [#2, Session Expiration]
 * Make sure the application uses an encrypted connection while sending data between client and server. [#1, page 8]

+###Cross-Site Scripting (XXS)
+######Estimated risk
+Average
+######Exploitability
+Average
+######Abstract
+XSS flaws occur whenever an application takes untrusted data and sends it to a web browser without proper validation or escaping.
+XSS allows attackers to execute scripts in the victim’s browser which can hijack user sessions, deface web sites, or redirect the user to malicious sites. [#1, page 6]
+######Specific findings
+* It is possible to send scripts and hostile code as messages in the application.

+######Consequences
+Hostile code which reveals sensetive information like a user's session ID's and other cookie information to a potential attacker is insertable into the application, resulting in a complete account or application hijacking.
+######Suggested measures
+* Make sure that characters which are included in script syntaxes are escaped from the input applied in the message field of the application.
+This will make it impossible for the interpretor to view the input as code. [#3]
+* Whitelist the input from the message form to make sure it is not hostile. [#3]
+* Only allow a specific length of characters to be inserted into the message form.[#3]

 ###Missing Function Level Access Control
 ######Estimated risk
 High